 The Relationship Between Slices and Arrays#

 The relationship between slices and arrays is similar to that of file descriptors to files.
-In Go, arrays generally retreat to the "background" as the "underlying" data storage, while slices move to the "foreground," providing an external access interface to the underlying storage.
+In Go, arrays generally retreat to the "background" as the "underlying" data storage, while slices come to the "foreground," providing an external access interface to the underlying storage.

 Ways to Create Slices and Their Representation in Runtime#

-The representation of slices in Go runtime:
+The representation of slices in Go runtime is:

 //$GOROOT/src/runtime/slice.go